cabbachew/sorcerer_v1/README.md

 ### Current features
 - [x] User authentication
 - [x] Real-time messaging via Action Cable (WebSockets) on home page after login.
-Currently, messages are not persisted to a database.
+Currently, messages are not persisted to a database. _Note: This feature is not reliable in deployment.
+After logging messages to the console, it appears that the client-side `message_channel.js` is not connecting as expected.
+I suspect it might be a problem with redis and how it is configured in production._

 ### Planned improvements
 - [ ] Add data persistence toggle to real-time messages